momochi000/typewar/README.md

 ## DONE

+#### Display an icon indicating attack/defense mode
+If possible, change the player stance as well
+Move the fsm for attack/defense etc mode onto the player.
+Probably it's own component.
+Figure out how to get the battle manager to communicate with this component so it does the right thing.
 #### EPIC: Player attacks/skills are a set of skill slots that can be typed anytime
 + Player has a set of slots for skills
 + The slot is filled with some text which varies depending on the player stats